This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy:

 But Pinocchio is confronted by his friends.
 His friends come.
 "We should go to the land of play," meaning: we don't have to study and work, but we just play all day.
 Of course the blue fairy had warned Pinocchio before, "Those who play all day and never work end up turning into donkeys."
 A donkey is really a symbol of an intellectual, someone who has a lot of ideas in the mind but is still an animal inside, with a lot of anger, pride, vanity, lust, laziness, greed, defects.
 The truth is, all religions teach that we are really like that donkey that needs to be tamed and rode upon, like Jesus rode the donkey into Jerusalem.
 Meaning Christ inside us, our inner divinity, needs to ride our mind.
 The donkey is the mind.
 It's a stubborn animal, which can memorize information but doesn't necessarily know the truth.

-Rumi is a great Sufi mystic, Sufi poet.
-He said specifically that, "An intellectual is like a donkey with a load of holy books."
+A Sufi Master once specifically stated that, "An intellectual is like a donkey with a load of holy books."
 The donkey has a lot of knowledge of scripture, but doesn't have the actual experience of what scripture teaches.
 We're not saying that this type of knowledge is useless, but it has to be in balance with our practice.
 We need to study the scriptures, but we need to comprehend them, more importantly.

 Balancing Knowledge and Being